futurecolors/fc.tape/README.md

 ### windToNext

 Wind sprite to the next frame.
-If current frame is the last one, the first fame is displayed.
+If current frame is the last one and `loop` option is `true`, the first fame is displayed.

 ```js
 $('#tape').tape('windToNext');